Josiah Tattnall (politician)

-Josiah Tattnall (c.
+Josiah Tattnall (also known as Josiah Tattnall Jr.; c.
 1762 – June 6, 1803) was an American planter, soldier and politician from Savannah, Georgia.
-He represented Georgia in the U.S. Senate from 1796 to 1799, and was the 25th Governor of Georgia in 1801 and 1802.
-Born near Savannah, Georgia, at Bonaventure Plantation in the early 1760s (he was the first native-born Georgian governor after the state was admitted into the Union) to Mary Mullryne and Josiah Tattnall, he studied at Eton School before joining Anthony Wayne's troops at Ebenezer during the American Revolutionary War.
+He represented Georgia in the U.S. Senate from 1796 to 1799, and was the 25th governor of Georgia in 1801 and 1802.
+Born at Bonaventure Plantation, on the outskirts of Savannah, in the early 1760s (he was the first native-born Georgian governor after the state was admitted into the Union) to Mary Mullryne and Josiah Tattnall, he studied at Eton School before joining Anthony Wayne's troops at Ebenezer during the American Revolutionary War.
 After the war, he was elected brigadier general of the 1st Regiment in the Georgia Militia.
 He helped to rescind the Yazoo land fraud of 1795.
-He died in Nassau, New Providence.

 Early life

 Tattnall was born in 1762, to Josiah and Mary Tattnall (née Mullryne), at Bonaventure Plantation in colonial Savannah, Georgia.
 His father had inherited the plantation upon his marriage into the Mullryne family — its 1762 founder being Colonel John Mullryne.

 Mullryne, who also built the third Tybee Lighthouse in 1773, established a small family graveyard on the grounds, which eventually formed the nucleus of the present-day Bonaventure Cemetery.
 Bonaventure was one of the largest structures in the colony of Georgia.

 Tattnall and his family left Georgia at the outbreak of the American Revolutionary War.
 After living in the Bahamas for six years, the family later moved to England, where Tattnall attended Eton School.
 Although firm in supporting the British crown, he was unwilling to take up arms against the colonies and refused an appointment to the British navy.